dylansward/SWEN261-Famine_Now/docs/DesignDoc.md

 ### Model Tier

 The Model Tier includes the following classes:
 - Basket: Defines the structure of user baskets that are stored by the server.
+Since each basket is tied to a particular user, these objects will also store the user-owned page styles and the particular ones that they have selected.
 - BasketsDAO (interface)
 - BasketsFileDAO: Provides implementation for the BasketsDAO functions in order to save, retrieve, update, and delete user baskets stored on the server.
 - Need: Defines the structure of the famine needs that are stored by the server.